-Lightweight, well-ventilated, adjustable and durable, Uvex helmets are simply what the standard helmet should be.
-Add on their unique "monomatic" buckle and an LED light and you're in helmet heaven.
+Lightweight, well-ventilated, adjustable, and durable, Uvex helmets are simply what the standard helmet should be.

 *The Uvex Hero has been discontinued.
-A few Uvex Heroes are still available for purchase on Amazon.
+A few Uvex Heroes are still available for purchase on Amazon (only the pink model).
 Its replacement, the Uvex Kid 2, is not yet available in the US. *

 Based in Germany, Uvex is a high-end helmet and sporting gear manufacturer whose products are a true testament of how thorough research and engineering can cause us to reevaluate what we commonly accept as “standard”.
 Compared to the typical child’s helmets, Uvex outshines the competition (with exception given to Lazer) with various safety features offered in two different kid models.
 To aide in our review, we viewed all models in person and received a Uvex Hero for extended testing.

 Five main features of the Uvex Hero and Junior make them one of our top picks: